web2py/py4web/docs/chapter-01.rst

    a single database.
 -  PY4WEB, like web2py, is based on pydal but leverages some new features of pydal (RESTAPI).
--  PY4WEB, like web2py, uses the yatl template language but defaults to square brackets delimiters to avoid conflicts with model JS frameworks, such as Vue.js and angular.js.
-Yatl includes a subset of the web2py helpers.
+-  PY4WEB, like web2py, uses the YATL template language but defaults to square-bracket delimiters (``[[ ... ]]``) to avoid conflicts with modern JS frameworks such as Vue.js and Angular.
+YATL includes a subset of the web2py helpers.
 -  PY4WEB, unlike web2py, uses the pluralization library for
    internationalization.
 In practice, this exposes an object T very similar to web2py’s T but it provides better caching and more